Alice C. Linsley

 Further, there is not a single ancient text that speaks of 'Mother Earth.'
 In ancient Egypt we find exactly the opposite.
 The fluid canopy of sky was associated with the feminine principle of Nut.
 Likewise, firmness such as displayed by stone pillars, was associated with the masculine principle.

 The goddess figurines of antiquity were fertility fetishes similar to the fertility paddles worn by young Ashante women today.
-These are not worshiped by the Asha-nte, whose name means "People of God." -- Alice C. Linsley (aproeditor-at-gmail-dot-com)
+These are not worshiped by the Ashante.
+And the earlier Asherahs and Madonnas all seem to be patterned on the mythic Hathor."-- Alice C. Linsley

 Related reading: Theories of Change and Constancy; Theories of Primal Substance and Cause; Ethical Concerns of Archaic Communities; Getting the Facts about Human Origins; Binary Sets in the Ancient World; Solar Imagery of the Proto-Gospel; The Sun and the Moon in Genesis